meierac/wochenschau/SYNC_CONFLICT_RESOLUTION.md

 ### Changes Lost After Sync

-**Cause**: You chose "Use Synced Data" or closed the dialog without choosing.
+**Cause**: You chose "Use Synced Data".

 **Solution**:
 - There's no undo for this - changes are permanently lost
 - In the future, choose "Keep My Changes" if you want to preserve edits
-- Note: Closing the dialog without choosing treats it as "Keep My Changes"
+- Note: Closing the dialog without choosing treats it as "Keep My Changes" (safe default)

 ### Conflicts for Items I Didn't Edit